aperullo/k8s-practice/scaling/README.md

-# Secrets
+# Scaling

 Testing out kubernetes replica scaling when a container shuts down or is upgraded.

 ## How to use this
-You need to get the app_secret image into your minikube's docker image repo.
+You need to get the app-scale image into your minikube's docker image repo.

 ##### Steps